Health PEI: Summary of Benefits

 - Come with instant, online quotes.

-The following services are insured under Health PEI:
+The following medical services are insured under Health PEI:

 - To be eligible all insured services MUST BE medically necessary.

-- Most physician services in a doctor's office, clinic or hospital.
+- Most physician services in a doctor’s office, hospital or home.

 - Nursing care (IV therapy, injections, wound care, etc.).

 - Home support assistance with daily living activities such as dressing and bathing.

 - Dietician (e.g. diet) assistance.

 - Physiotherapy: to help with independence, mobility and overall function.